exercism/java/exercises/concept/need-for-speed/.docs/instructions.md

 ## 1. Creating a remote controlled car

-Allow creating a remote controller car by defining a constructor for the `NeedForSpeed` class that takes the speed of the car in meters and the battery drain percentage as its two parameters (both of type `int`):
+Allow creating a remote controlled car by defining a constructor for the `NeedForSpeed` class that takes the speed of the car in meters and the battery drain percentage as its two parameters (both of type `int`):

 ```java
 int speed = 5;